Explicit $L^2$ bounds for the Riemann $\zeta$ function: First approach: as in a mean value theorem

 \begin{corollary}[to Proposition~\ref{prop:hippogryph}] Let $0<\sigma\leq 1$, $T>\max\left\{3,1+\frac{1}{\sigma}\right\}$.
 Then

 where

 \end{corollary}

 Notice that $c_{0}(\kappa)$ and $c_3$ go to $\infty$ when $\sigma\to 0$.
-Observe also that the numerical optimization in \S\ref{subs:better}, on which Theorem~\ref{thzeta} is based, yields results that are asymptotically guaranteed to be stronger than the ones above only for $\sigma\geq\frac{1}{2}$: the main coefficient of Corollary \ref{co:quitegood} turns out to be better when $\sigma>0$ is rather close to $0$, starting from around $\sigma=0.044$, although not yet reaching the asymptotically correct value proved later in Theorem~\ref{th:z/s-all}.
+Observe also that the numerical optimization in \S\ref{subs:better}, on which Theorem~\ref{thzeta} is based, yields results that are asymptotically stronger than the ones above only for $\sigma\geq\frac{1}{2}$: the main coefficient of Corollary \ref{co:quitegood} turns out to be better when $\sigma>0$ is close to $0$, starting from around $\sigma=0.044$, although not yet reaching the asymptotically correct value proved later in Theorem~\ref{th:z/s-all}.

 \begin{proof} As per the discussion above, we let